shabihish/propensity-evaluation/data/README.md

 ## Benchmark Statistics

-To provide a clear overview of the benchmark's composition, the following tables summarize the distribution of scenarios across the different domains, risk categories, workspaces, and roles.
+To provide a clear overview of the benchmark's composition (also see [benchmark overview](#propensitybench-dataset)), the following tables summarize the distribution of scenarios across the different domains, risk categories, workspaces, and roles.

 ### Scenarios per Risk Category